tablelandnetwork/go-tableland/README.md

 #### Create EVM node API keys

 The current setup needs one API key per supported chain.
-The default setup expects Alchemy keys for the following: Ethereum, Optimism, Arbitrum One, and Polygon.
-Ankr is used for Filecoin, and QuickNode for Arbitrum Nova.
+The default setup expects Alchemy keys for the following: Ethereum, Optimism, Arbitrum One, and Polygon; QuickNode for Arbitrum Nova.
 But, you are free to use a self-hosted node or another provider that supports the targeted chains.

 To get your Alchemy keys, create an [Alchemy](https://alchemy.com) account, log in, and follow these steps:

 1. Create one app for each chain using the `+ Create App` button.
 2. You’ll see one row per chain—click the `View Key` button and copy/save the `API KEY`.

-To get your Ankr Filecoin Keys, create an [Ankr](http://ankr.com) account, log in, and do the following:

-1. Create a Filecoin endpoint.
-2. You should be able to have access to your API key.

 To get your QuickNode Arbitrum Nova key, create a [QuickNode](https://quicknode.com) account, log in, and follow these steps: